pakoito/wargames/small-tricks/README.md

 ### Setup of the game

-Secretly, arrange your Units in your Faction's half of the Battlefied and tell your opponent when you're ready.
+Secretly arrange your Units in your Faction's half of the Battlefied and tell your opponent when you're ready.

 You can use a screen to obstruct the view, or write the arrangement in your phone or a piece of paper.